-The overall increase of 20% in revenue from property rates is based on maintaining the value of the property revenue to the municipality in real terms.
-This is a function of the 6% rate increment and respective reductions in the various property rates rebates for different categories.
+The overall increase of 33% in revenue from property rates is based on maintaining the value of the property revenue to the municipality in real terms.

 2.2 Sale of Water and Impact of Tariff Increases

 Thabazimbi continues to face challenges with regard to water supply and electricity, since demand growth outweighs supply.
 Consequently, National Treasury (through MFMA, Circular 66) is encouraging all municipalities to carefully review the level and structure of their water tariffs to ensure: